Fliplet/fliplet-cli/docs/API/fliplet-ui-toast.md

 (Returns **`Promise`**)

-Create a non-obtrusive dialog that that disappears after a few seconds (unless configured otherwise).
+Create a non-obtrusive dialog that disappears after a few seconds (unless configured otherwise).
 This provides a simple mechanism to provide feedback about an operation while allowing users to continue using the app.

 There are 2 different types of Toast notifications, **minimal** and **regular**.